sleexyz/dir-loader/README.md

 ```

 ## use
 Suppose you have a webpack project with a semantic directory structure.
-You want to `require` your content but still preserve the hierarchical information inherent to the filesystem tree.
+You want to require your content but still preserve the hierarchical information inherent to the filesystem.
 ```
 .
 ├── website